Sednai/xz-unsupervised/moonshot/README.md

 create function func_test(int, float8) returns complexreturn as 'F|my/classpath/my_functions|func_test' LANGUAGE MSJAVA;
 ```

 Currently, only the foreground worker supports `SETOF` return.
-For this, the java function has to return an `iterator`.
+For this, the java function has to return an `iterator` of a complex type.

 **Example**: